Prince William Accidentally Refers To Japanese Food As ‘Chinese’ In Front Of The Japanese Prime Minister

 “This year marks 160 years since we established formal diplomatic relations between our two countries.
 And standing here now I am delighted to see those relations continue to flourish.”

 And while the U.K. and Japan have diplomatic ties, it has recently become complicated thanks to the 2016 Brexit referendum, described Asia Times.
-It’s noteworthy that Japan is the “largest foreign direct investor in the UK,” which actually spans over 1,300 companies.
+It’s noteworthy that Japan is the “largest foreign direct investor in the U.K.,” which actually spans over 1,300 companies.
 The actual euro amounts are staggering, with Japan’s foreign direct investment being over £40.5 billion in 2015, surpassing China’s FDI by miles, which is £1.8 billion.